Best Armlock Putters 2024

 Relatively small head for mallet

 The Bettinardi Inovai 8.0 putter is their milled face-balanced mallet that offers a high degree of forgiveness for the size of head.
-The chrome leading edge combines with a dark 6061 military-grade aluminum body to create some distinctive alignment lines.
+Constructed of a dark 6061 military-grade aluminum body, there are is also a chrome leading edge that combines to create some very distinctive alignment lines when at address.

-As you would expect from Bettinardi, the feel is very good thanks to the milled grooves in the face.
-There is a wide choice of shaft lengths, grips and hosel types so you can customize the Inovai 8.0 to your putting stroke.
-The club's armlock editions can be customized to whatever height suits you best and is described by Bettinardi as the perfect mallet putter for players with a straight back and straight-through putting stroke.
+As you would expect from the brand, the feel is very good thanks to the milled grooves in the face and the club's armlock editions can be customized to whatever height suits you best.
+This means there should be an option for your stroke or preference.

 How we test putters